NIFK14026U Entrepreneurship and Innovation

 Learning Outcome

 An entrepreneurial mindset and the ability to manage and support innovation processes under conditions of uncertainty and distributed knowledge is essential to new venture creation, but has also become a key competence in existing private and public sector organizations.
-The purpose of the course is to provide non-business students interested in developing their own ventures or in entrepreneurial and innovation processes with a basic set of theories and roadmaps of possible actions and tools they can use to engage in new ventures or innovation teams.
-Moreover, the course is designed to stimulate entrepreneurial and innovative activities within and outside university and in different business and non-business future employment situations, including work in cross-disciplinary and cross-institutional set-ups.
+The purpose of the course is to provide non-business students interested in developing their own ventures or in entrepreneurial and innovation processes with a basic set of theories and roadmaps of possible actions and tools.
+Moreover, the course is designed to stimulate entrepreneurial and innovative activities within and outside university and in different business and non-business employment situations, including work in cross-disciplinary settings.

-The course aims to create awareness for an entrepreneurial and innovative mindset in the students’ specific area through a focus on the interdisciplinary and team-based application of theories and tools in the context of their own and their team members’ academic experience.
+The course aims to create awareness for an entrepreneurial and innovative mindset through a focus on the interdisciplinary and team-based application of theories and tools in the context of their own and their team members’ academic experience.
 The final outcome is that students will be able to build on the knowledge and teamwork experiences from the course during their entrepreneurial career, and in further graduate courses on specific topics within innovation, entrepreneurship, and business development.

 On completion of the course the student will be able to: